warkhosh/log/README.md

 # log

-Application - skeleton for logging data to files.
+Application - skeleton for logging data to files